-Living with Epilepsy: Reflections on 60 years of battle
+Living with Epilepsy: Reflections on more than 70 years of battle

 In this post I want to share with you in a very honest way some of the problems facing a person who has epilepsy.
 Even today one finds that having epilepsy seems to be a condition which carries a stigma.
 I realise that some of the things I will share will be hard for those who don’t have epilepsy to understand but I will try to make it as clear as possible.
 I want to record my story and I hope that by reading this you will be encouraged.